Mata Hari was the leading lady in a story of sex, espionage, and war. A century after her execution, her name is still synonymous with intrigue.

-There, she took the stage name Mata Hari — claiming she was an Indonesian Hindu Princess — and honed her provocative, quasi-religious “sacred dance,” what we now know as a strip-tease.
+In the theater, she took the stage name Mata Hari, which means “eye of the day” in Malay.
+Claiming she was a Javanese Hindu princess, she honed her provocative “sacred dance” — what we now know as a strip-tease.

 Given the Netherlands’ neutral stance in World War I, Mata Hari had no trouble crossing national borders.
 And she did exactly that — and often — which is one reason why her name appeared on a watch list of suspected spies.

-What happened next depends on your source.
-It remains unclear whether she was definitely a spy for the Germans or for the French — particularly which she agreed to first and for what reason.
+What happened next depends on who’s telling the story.
+It remains unclear whether Mata Hari was actually a spy for the Germans or for the French, or which she agreed to first and for what reason.

 The Arrest And Trial Of Mata Hari

-When a ship she was aboard entered the English port of Falmouth, police arrested Mata Hari and brought her to London, where in 1916 Sir Basil Thomson of Scotland Yard interrogated her.
-While ultimately released from custody, things began to snowball quickly from this charge of counter-espionage.
+In 1916, when a ship Mata Hari was aboard entered the English port of Falmouth, police arrested her and brought her to London, where she was interrogated.
+Though she was ultimately released from custody, things began to snowball quickly.

-Nevertheless, Mata Hari’s trial, to be held at a secret military tribunal, was set for July.
-The charges included spying for the Germans, making her responsible for the death of some 50,000 soldiers.
+Mata Hari’s trial, to be held at a secret military tribunal, was set for July.
+The charges included spying for the Germans and thus causing the death of some 50,000 soldiers.